Not too long ago, my husband and I made a decision which led us down a super awesome path.

 14. Learn to spot “dead times” in your travel plans (e.g. 3-hour bullet train ride from Tokyo to Kyoto!) and make them productive.

 15. Find a way to track the different time zones cos doing the math in your head each time can give you a headache (client A is 13 hours behind and so this piece of work is due then, client B is 1 hour ahead and so his piece of work is due then, client C is…*yikes*)

 16. Oh, the jet lag!
 Not sure why, but the Tokyo from Vancouver leg was a serious struggle.
 I found myself falling asleep at 4 pm and getting up at 2 am every.single.day.
 I really didn’t factor that into my plans.
 Only thing I can say is “Be kind to yourself.
 And if you need to, just pick one small thing to work on, and then the next small thing, and the snowball effect will help you move jobs forward.”

 17. Stay safe, stay hydrated, eat well, rest, have your usual culprits in terms of meds and vitamins handy.
 If you’re not 100%, work isn’t gonna happen and even if it did, it might end up being shoddy work.
 Not good for business.

 18. Be realistic with your expectations.
 It’s great to be able to do the digital nomad thing, but it’s not all fun and games.
 There will be days when you’re dog tired from all the sightseeing you just did but you have a deadline looming.
 That’s when you dig deep and keep going.

 19. Compartmentalize!
 When you’re out experiencing your new surroundings, don’t bring work with you.

-20. A change in scenery can be an amazing blast for your creativity.
+20. A change of scenery can be an amazing blast for your creativity.
 Always have a notebook handy for when an idea strikes you.